rezaaliasgarirenani/rezaaliasgarirenani/Documents/Timeline.md

 1) Submit education in russia
 2) Sydney Emails, new PhD
 3) Finish grayworld, try to get gtm right
-4) make one bus of 23 bits for wrappers, namings all with _, CV justify
+4) make one bus of 23 bits for wrappers, namings all with _
-5) Learn cocotb
+5) make cocotb work